API Keys

 Our support team will review the request and contact you afterwards.

-The SDK searches the api key file in the following order:
+The SDK searches for the API key file in the following order:

-• Should be used when the application is developed using several developer kits (in that case you have several sdk.key files)
+sdk.[serial].keyfile - This should be used when the application is developed using several developer kits (in that case you have several

 Note